IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/offline.md

 ## Training Data and Data Conditions

-A **constrained** setup is proposed as the official training data condition, in which the allowed training data is limited to a medium-sized framework in order to keep the training time and resource requirements manageable.
-In order to allow participants to leverage large language models and medium-sized resources, we propose a **constrained with large language models** conditions, where a specific set of language models is allowed.
-In order to allow also the participation of teams equipped with high computational power and effective in-house solutions built on additional resources, an **unconstrained** setup without data restrictions is also proposed.
+A "**constrained**" setup is proposed as the official training data condition, in which the allowed training data is limited to a medium-sized framework in order to keep the training time and resource requirements manageable.
+In order to allow participants to leverage large language models and medium-sized resources, we propose a "**constrained with large language models**" conditions, where a specific set of language models is allowed.
+In order to allow also the participation of teams equipped with high computational power and effective in-house solutions built on additional resources, an "**unconstrained**" setup without data restrictions is also proposed.

 * **Constrained** training: Under this condition, the allowed training resources are the following ones (note that the list does not include any pre-trained language model):